hyperkarmic/obsidian/obsidian-order/MVC/model.md

 Models vs Schemas: Schema is the thing that defines the structure of our documents.
 The model is the thing that surrounds that and provides us with an interface to communicate with a database collection for that document type.
 ***
 Models/Schemas: 2 steps: First we create our schema, which defines the structure, then we create a model based on this schema, and we define the name of this model, which should be a singular of the collection name.
 And we store this in a const at the bottom of the file.
+***
+The model code will **contain some kind of database, or just raw data**.
+If the state of this data changes, then the model will notify the view, in order to display any changes, or sometimes, the controller as well.
+This would be the equivalent of the engine and wheels of our car.
+***

 #model #mvc #schema